puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 This procedure creates a new custom profile and imports the settings and policies from the Microsoft Edge policy template file **msedge.admx**.
 When you are done, go to [Add settings to the Microsoft Edge custom profile](#add-settings-to-the-microsoft-edge-custom-profile) to configure specific settings.

-1. Download the Microsoft Edge policy templates for Intune from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).
+1. Download the Microsoft Edge policy template .zip file from the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise).
 Make sure you download the policy template that matches the channel of your installation files (Stable, Beta or Dev).

     - [Microsoft Edge (Stable) Intune policy template](https://go.microsoft.com/fwlink/?linkid=2099617&clcid=0x409)
     - [Microsoft Edge (Beta) Intune policy template](https://go.microsoft.com/fwlink/?linkid=2099618&clcid=0x409)